 This is the most important section of all.
 It's the face.
 The primary function of this section is to argue your motivation and why did you do this work.
-This section is the first impression, if it sucks, reviewers will likely just skip the rest of the paper and gives you rejection.
+This section is the first impression, if it sucks, reviewers will likely just skip the rest of the paper and gives you a rejection.
 This section usually contains 5 points and 1 key figure (same structure as abstract but in expanded version).
-In writing, Introduction is just an expansion of the abstract.
-The first paragraph, you should explain the background and current state of your area, as well as the core related work.
-The second paragraph, you should explain the specific problem and gap of past work.
+In writing, the Introduction is just an expansion of the abstract.
+In the first paragraph, you should explain the background and current state of your area, as well as the core-related work.
+In the second paragraph, you should explain the specific problem and gap of past work.
 This is perhaps the most important paragraph and you should be very precise what is the problem you want to solve.
-The third paragraph, you should explain what you did.
-The fourth paragraph, you should explain what did you achieve.
-The last paragraph, it is for explaining the significance and contribution of this work, why we should care, and why it is important for research community.
+In the third paragraph, you should explain what you did.
+In the fourth paragraph, you should explain what did you achieve.
+The last paragraph, it is for explaining the significance and contribution of this work, why we should care, and why it is important for the research community.
 For new (especially non-native) students, DON’T DO OTHER FORMAT ASIDE FROM THIS.
 PLEASE FOLLOW THIS.
 It trains you to think logically.
 You can try other formats when you get experienced.

 Reasons for rejection

 - Not logical, i.e., not supported with evidence.
-Each paragraph in Introduction should be supported with strong evidence.
+Each paragraph in the Introduction should be supported with strong evidence.
 For example, menus are useful…(should be followed by evidence of past work).
-Second paragraph…the current linear menu is slow (followed by evidence and sound argument)…third paragraph…pie menu can be faster (followed by good reasons why you think so)… the last paragraph, pie menu is important because (followed by strong argument).
+The second paragraph…the current linear menu is slow (followed by evidence and sound argument)… the third paragraph…pie menu can be faster (followed by good reasons why you think so)… the last paragraph, the pie menu is important because (followed by strong argument).
 The worst argument is “Pie menu is important” or “Linear menu is slow” without any clear supporting evidence.